juhana/vorple-if.com/docs/filesystem.md

 which is equivalent to `vorple.file.read("foo", { cwd: "/inform" })`.

 The *tmp* directory is for short-lived, temporary files.
-It's a memory store so it will be cleared automatically when the page is closed.
+It's a memory store so it will be cleared automatically when the page is closed or reloaded.

 The files in the *vorple* directory are used by Vorple to tell the Inform story that it's running in the Vorple interpreter (VpHndshk), pass JavaScript code from Inform to the